JimDesu/basis-lang/spec.md

 .module Net::Protocols::HTTP
 ```

 Module names are not source-file paths; they are logical names.
 The mapping from module names to source-file locations is a build-system concern, not a language concern.
-A single module may span multiple source files, in which case all files declaring `.module App::Models` contribute their definitions to the same module; the module's exported namespace is the union of contributions.
+A single module may span multiple source files, in which case all files declaring `.module App::Models` contribute their definitions to the same module; the module's namespace is the union of contributions.
 Conflicts (multiple files declaring the same name within the same module) are static errors at compilation.

 Module-qualified names — names that include a `::` qualifier referencing a module path — are resolved against the importing scope's import declarations (§2.4) plus the file's own module identity.
-A name `App::Models::User` written inside module `App::Models` is interpreted as the `User` definition within the same module; the same name written inside module `App::Views` requires that `App::Models` be imported (or that `App::Models::User` be reachable through some imported module's re-exports, which the language does not currently provide).
+A name `App::Models::User` written inside module `App::Models` is interpreted as the `User` definition within the same module; the same name written inside module `App::Views` requires that `App::Models` be imported.

 There is no top-level module — no implicit ancestor of all modules, no `Std::` root that contains all standard-library modules by virtue of name structure.
 Module names are nominal; the `::` separator does not imply containment. `Std::Core` and `Std::Utils` are independent modules whose names happen to share a prefix; importing one does not import the other.